Rogers, Minnesota: History

 In the 1880s, Thomas Rogers sold an acre of his land, then part of Hassan Township, to Great Northern Railroad for a dollar.
 The new depot provided a convenient stop for the rich timber resources of the area and served as the beginning ground of a new community.
 When St. Martin Catholic Church and school were added, Rogers grew in local importance, consequently causing new businesses to be built and the town to be regarded as more of a local hub than other nearby communities such as Fletcher.
 In 1914, the city was incorporated.

 Throughout the years the town grew slowly until, in 1972, Interstate 94 was constructed.
 Running right through Rogers, the new freeway provided easy access to Minneapolis and Saint Paul, causing additional businesses such as Graco, CDI, Dept. 56 and Reinhart Foodservice to add operations.
 The additional jobs created new population growth.
 As growth occurred, additional land was required, causing Rogers to annex more and more land from the surrounding Hassan Township.
-Hassan Township was completely intergrated into Rogers on January 1, 2012.
+Hassan Township was completely integrated into Rogers on January 1, 2012.

 Early founding families names still serve as key contributors to the community.
 Otto Scharber was a prominent local businessman, owning a grocery store, hardware store, and a John Deere implement dealership, which is still in family operation today.